JocaPC/Belgrade-SqlClient/docs/index.md

 # Belgrade SqlClient Data Access library

+**Belgrade Sql Client** is a lightweight data access library that wraps standard ADO.NET classes that you use.

+> This libary is a utility library that uses the same ADO.NET classes that you always use.
+However, it handles opening/closing connections, closing connection when thequery is completed, re-trying execution if some transent error happens.
+Also, it uses async methods for data access such as `OpenAsync`, `ExecuteNonQueryAsync`, `ExecuteReaderAsync`, etc. providing best concurrency on the .Net client code.
+This library also solves some common developer data access mistakes that could happen in your code.

+**Why would you use this library?**

+This library is designed for **.Net application developers** who extensively use **T-SQL language** to access database, but need to have some utility/helper classes to execute queries.
+It can be good choice for developers who use other frameworks for data access but need to quickly execute some query without writing custom code that opens/closes connections and handles the errors.
-**Belgrade Sql Client** is a lightweight data access library that supports the latest features that are available in SQL Server 2016+ and Azure SQL Database such as:
+This library enables you to use all T-SQL language elements (for example window aggregates) including the latest features that are available in SQL Server 2016+ and Azure SQL Database such as:
 - JSON support
+- Temporal querying syntax
 - Row-level security with SESSION_CONTEXT
+- Graph support
+- New T-SQL language features such as STRING_AGG
 - Built-in retry logic for In-memory Oltp stored procedures
 - Built-in retry logic for some errors that require retrying queries (e.g. deadlock victims)
 - Read scale-out